RetroPie/RetroPie-Docs/docs/Universal-Controller-Mapping-&-Configuration-Using-xboxdrv.md

 ## **(3B) Expanding Launch Capabilities**

 The above method of combining the xboxdrv configuration with the launch command is a function that is built in to xboxdrv.
 However, it can be a bit unwieldy when considering the multiple launch methods found in RetroPie.
-What follows is an alternate method that that utilizes the `runcommand-onstart.sh` shell script, allowing a unified location and format for multiple xboxdrv configurations that launch based on a case statement.
+What follows is an alternate method that utilizes the `runcommand-onstart.sh` shell script, allowing a unified location and format for multiple xboxdrv configurations that launch based on a case statement.
 In addition, all the xboxdrv parameters are assigned to variables, making the case statement more readable.

 If it doesn't already exist, start by creating the `runcommand-onstart.sh`: